kajal-ml-geek-311/DevSFTroopers/README.md

 # DevSFTroopers

 ## Overview
 DevSFTroopers is a repository designed to streamline backend operations by utilizing AWS Lambda functions for various business processes.
-It supports workflows like order management, carrier negotiation, pricing logic, and integration with AWS services such as S3, DynamoDB, SES, and SQS.
+It supports workflows like order management, carrier negotiation, pricing logic, and integration with AWS services such as S3, DynamoDB, API Gateway,NEPTUNE, and SQS.

 For the **frontend**, visit the repository: [AWS-FINAL](https://github.com/Kamlesh7417/AWS-FINAL)